 2. Time yourself around sunrise and sunset

-There are many varieties of sakura, with flower colors ranging from white to pink and virtually every shade in between.
-Since regular daylight can wash these colors out, look to early morning and late afternoon, when the angle of sunlight is low and the blossoms will really pop.
-Also, you will find there is greater contrast between the blossoms and sky at these times as well, making for a great shot.
+You will also find a greater contrast between the blossoms and sky at these times, making for a great shot.
 Don't be afraid to play with manual white balance levels to dial in the kind of color you want.
 This can be found in your camera settings—there are modes for situations like "cloudy" and "sunny."

 3. Plan around overcast weather

-Early spring in Japan is usually accompanied by wind and clouds, which can make snapping photos of the light-colored blossoms against a light-colored sky quite challenging.
+Early spring in Japan is usually accompanied by wind and clouds, making snapping pictures of the light-colored cherry blossoms against a light-colored sky quite challenging.
 Look for chances to contrast sakura petals against something darker in the background.
-Also consider using a higher ISO level (or a burst mode) to help reduce movement blur on the windier days.
+Consider using a higher ISO level (or a burst mode) to help reduce motion blur on the windier days.